 The BenQ PhotoVue SW271C ($1599) is a 27", 4K (3840x2160), hardware color calibrated display designed for photographers, videographers and filmmakers.
 Unlike most monitors that only support a single color space (typically P3), the SW271C supports sRGB, Adobe RGB, Rec.709 and DCI-P3, HDR, and provides an external puck to quickly switch between each.

-With the SW271C, BenQ is targeting creatives who need higher bit depth and quality than a standard, 8-bit sRGB display, and support for more color modes and spaces than a Display P3 only screen (eg, Apple iMacs and recent Hi-DPI displays from other companies).
+With the SW271C, BenQ is targeting creatives who need higher bit depth and quality than a standard, 8-bit sRGB display, plus support for more color modes and spaces than a P3 only display (eg, Apple iMacs and recent Hi-DPI displays from other companies).

 (Disclosure: BenQ sent me the SW271C for this review.
 They have not paid me for this review, nor have they been involved editorially.
 Everything written here is based on my experience with the display thus far.)

 Since publishing this review a year and half ago, I am still using the BenQ SW271C as my daily photo and video editing display, and have not experienced any issues.
 No dead pixels or hardware issues of any kind.
 The one change I made was replacing the BenQ's large base with the Fully Jarvis Monitor Mounting Arm.
 This has freed-up a considerable amount of desk space and works very well.